1000 E. University Ave.

 Students transferring to the University of Wyoming should check their Transfer Evaluation on WyoWeb after the completed admission file has been sent to the Office of the Registrar and has been evaluated.
 The information presented here should help you understand both the evaluation procedure and the information provided on the transfer evaluation.

-If you are entering UW for the first time, your Transfer Credit Evaluation can be found on the Checklist Tab of Destination You-W in WyoWeb.
+If you are entering UW for the first time, a link to your Transfer Credit can be found as one of the To-Do items in the Checklist of your Welcome page in WyoWeb.
 If you are a continuing student, follow these instructions to access it in WyoWeb.

-To view your transfer evaluation, log on to WyoWeb and complete the following steps:
+To view your transfer evaluation, visit WyoWeb and complete the following steps:

 The loaded coursework for each school will be shown, along with any UW equivalent, if applicable.
 The earned hours for each institution will be at the very bottom of the evaluation in "Total Transfer Hours."
 If no hours are listed and the statement "Evaluation in Progress - Not in History" appears, the Office of the Registrar has not completed the evaluation of course work.